andretun/CosmogenicRadionuclidesEvaluation/README.md

 For a more detailed description of the method, see chapter 4.4.3 in the [thesis](/docs).

+### Energy spectrum generation
+Geant4 reads the energy spectrum of the particles in the form of binned histograms, as shown in the [macro folder](/macro).
+To generate the energy spectrum of the particle, use the MATLAB scripts for protons and alpha particles in the (energy_spectrum folder)(/energy_spectrum).

 ## Simulation result analysis
 The simulation produces root files consisting of histograms containing the radial distribution of the radionuclides.
 In order to get the radial distribution of the activities, a little further analysis is needed.
 This is pursued by the MATLAB code contained in [this folder](/analysis), in which an example for <sup>26</sup>Al in Bennu can be found.